 Dairy Cattle Evaluation

 This event is held in an unheated facility.
-Students are advised to dress warmly.
+Students are advised to dress accordingly.

 This is a qualifying contest for the State contest.
-Teams scoring in the top 30 percent will be eligible to enter the State FFA Career Development event.
-(The percentages qualified at area contests are based on the percentage of full three- or four-person teams indicating that they are attempting to qualify at an area contest.)
+The top 5 of the participating teams will be eligible to enter the State FFA Career Development event.
 Practice teams will not be accepted.
+One team per school.

 - The exam will consist of a 25-question written exam involving dairy management practices and DHI records.
 Ten questions will focus on interpretation of DHI records that may include individual cow production records, somatic cell count summaries, and herd management summaries.
 Fifteen questions will be concerned with various dairy management and industry-related topics.
 Each question will be worth two points for a total of 50 points.
 All questions will utilize a multiple choice or true/false format.